prasannax1/starships/README.md

  * Section 1 is the main hospital.
 It also contains a quarantine area.
 The upper shuttle-bay is converted into additional wards and a physical therapy ground.
 The lower hangar contains two *Nightingale* class medevac vehicles.

  * Sections 2, 3, 5, 6, 10, 11, 13, and 14 are various science labs.
 The labs are reconfigurable per ship.
 These sections also contain 2 holodecks each, and a medium mess hall.
-The upper shuttlebays of each contain 10 *Magpie* class runabouts, and two *Raven* class heavy runabouts, which are the primary mission craft of the *Aviary*.
+The upper shuttlebays of each contain 10 *Magpie* class runabouts, and two *Raven* class heavy runabouts, which are the primary mission craft of the *Exodus*.
 The lower hangars can contain *White Owl* class ships in 4 of these sections (3,5,11 & 13).
 The lower hangars of the other sections are converted into additional labs, holodecks, residence areas, and in the case of the exo-botany department, a mini-forest.

  * Section 4 is auxillary engineering.
 It has engineering labs and a light industrial replicator.
 The upper shuttlebay contains 4 *Dragonfly* class shuttles modified to be tugs.
 The lower hangar is converted to a forge to build large scale projects and repair any damaged ships.

  * Sections 7, 8 & 9 are Operations.
 This comprises of internal security, external security (tactical & defense), security of away missions and misc operations.
 They contains weapons locker, and barracks for ops and security personnel all over the ship, and brig complexes.
 The upper shuttlebays of each contain 10 *Hawk* class tactical runabouts for ship defense and escorting away missions.
-The lower hangars of sections 7 & 9 each contain 3 *Vulture* class patrol vessels, to run escort for the *Aviary* itself and for tactical and wartime operations.
+The lower hangars of sections 7 & 9 each contain 3 *Vulture* class patrol vessels, to run escort for the *Exodus* itself and for tactical and wartime operations.
 Section 8 doesn't actually have a lower hangar, that's where the saucer section connects to the secondary hull.

  * Section 12 is auxillary guest quarters for civilian passengers.
 It also contains a large mess hall and a large holo-complex.
 Both the lower and upper bays are used to hold miscellanous security cleared and approved personal vehicles.

  * Section 15 deals with transfers.
 The upper shuttle bay contains 20 *Hornet* class heavy shuttles to deal with transfer of personnel and cargo between missions.
 The lower hangar is coverted to a large cargo bay.

-The various types of auxillary vehicles carried by the *Aviary* is shown below.
+The various types of auxillary vehicles carried by the *Exodus* is shown below.

 ![sectors](images/combined/sector.png)